Polynomial interpolation of modular forms for Hecke groups: A glossary

-To facilitate comparison with Raleigh's equation ($9^1$) \cite{raleigh1962fourier}, we remark that
+To facilitate comparison with Raleigh's equation ($9^1$) \footnote{\cite{raleigh1962fourier}} , we remark that

-In the terms of this article's Theorem 1 below, Raleigh is treating the case $\lambda = 0$, for which (equation (6) below) $\gamma = 1$ and the expression on the right side of (2) becomes, as in Raleigh,
+In the terms of this article's Theorem 1 below, Raleigh is treating the case $\lambda = 0$, for which (equation (7) below) $\gamma = 1$ and the expression on the right side of (3) becomes, as in Raleigh,

-\item The function $e_{\nu}$ given by (\cite{raleigh1962fourier}, equation $9^1$)
+\item The function $e_{\nu}$ given by \footnote{\cite{raleigh1962fourier}, equation $9^1$}

-Here, we are dealing with the same ambiguity present in the definition of $c_{\nu}$: this is a specialization to the case $\gamma = 1$ of the $e_{\nu}$ for ${\nu} \geq 1$ given by (\cite{caratheodory2}, p.
-153, equation 387.5) Unless it is explicitly indicated to be otherwise, we intend the first (Raleigh's) definition. \item Gauss's hypergeometric series
+Here, we are dealing with the same ambiguity present in the definition of $c_{\nu}$: this is a specialization to the case $\gamma = 1$ of the $e_{\nu}$ for ${\nu} \geq 1$ given by \footnote{\cite{caratheodory2}, p.
+153, equation 387.5} Unless it is explicitly indicated to be otherwise, we intend the former (Raleigh's) definition. \item \begin{enumerate} \item \footnote{\cite{caratheodory2}, p.
+138, equation (377.4)} Gauss's hypergeometric series